ClementTJ-FS/WDD442/README.md

 ## Week 2 -
 This week is about Database Abstraction Layers (DBALs), Object Realtional Mapping (ORM), and Templating Engines.

+## Week 3 -
+For this week, we implement a templating engine into the project, and also learn about O Auth.

 ### Changes -
 - Initial commit includes:
   - Completed 'Routing in Express' assignment.